rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

   revisionHistoryLimit: 10
 ```

-#### 4. open the service.yaml file in VScode and create a route menifast, Dont forget to edit with your UserName
+#### 4. open the service.yaml file in VScode and create a route menifast, Dont forget to edit with your lab UserName

 ```YAML
 kind: Service